 The Battle of Fredericksburg, December 1862 was a disaster for the Federal army.
 But it needn't have been.
 The army's engineers were late in arriving with the necessary bridging equipment to cross the Rappahannock River.
 An all-day effort under fire ultimately succeeded, but not without dire results.
 This is a study of how and why this occurred.

 Civil War Engineers

-Most students of the Civil War are drawn to the massive battles, tactics and personalities of the great conflict.
-Less well known is the role of the support services.
-Here, the role and many vital responsibilities of engineers in the war is discussed.
+Most students of the Civil War are drawn to the massive battles, tactics, and personalities of the great conflict.
+Less well-known is the role of the support services.
+Here, the role and many vital responsibilities of engineers in the war are discussed.